The Dawning Light

 Indignation, but too late.
 The book had sat unopened.
 The youth had come and gone.
 Nearness to the claim had not been enough.
 Neither prestige nor proximity could substitute for the act of answering.

-It is the first day of the month of Muharram, in the year 1261, the thirtieth of January, 1845.
-As He approaches that city, He calls to mind the stirring events that immortalized the name of the Prophet who had lived and died within its walls.
-He prays as He draws near the holy sepulchre that enshrines Muhammad’s mortal remains.
+It was the first day of the month of Muharram, in the year 1261, the thirtieth of January, 1845.
+As He approached that city, He called to mind the stirring events that had immortalized the name of the Prophet who had lived and died within its walls.
+He prayed as He drew near the holy sepulchre that enshrined Muhammad’s mortal remains.

-He remembers, too, the Herald of His own Dispensation.
-In the cemetery of Baqí’, not far from the shrine of Muhammad, Shaykh Ahmad-i-Ahsá’í lies buried, the one who had spent the evening of his days within those precincts after a life of onerous service.
+He remembered, too, the Herald of His own Dispensation.
+In the cemetery of Baqí’, not far from the shrine of Muhammad, Shaykh Ahmad-i-Ahsá’í lay buried, the one who had spent the evening of his days within those precincts after a life of onerous service.

-And there comes to Him also the vision of those holy men, pioneers and martyrs of the Faith, who had fallen on the field of battle and sealed, with their blood, the triumph of the Cause of God.
-Their sacred dust seems stirred by the tread of His feet.
-Their shades seem to rise at His approach, hastening toward Him.
-They seem to plead:
+And there came to Him also the vision of those holy men — pioneers and martyrs of the Faith — who had fallen on the field of battle and sealed, with their blood, the triumph of the Cause of God.
+Their sacred dust seemed stirred by the tread of His feet.
+Their shades seemed to rise at His approach, hastening toward Him.
+They seemed to plead:

 “Repair not unto Thy native land, we beseech Thee, O Thou Beloved of our hearts!
 Abide Thou in our midst, for here, far from the tumult of Thine enemies who are lying in wait for Thee, Thou shalt be safe and secure.
 We are fearful for Thee.
 We dread the plottings and machinations of Thy foes.”